This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Now, I know most people spend their Christmas parties with an alcoholic beverage in hand at a hopefully-swanky restaurant or bar.
-But this year, my work decided to borrow the boss’ credit card and splurge on a day cruise to Moreton Island, off Brisbane’s coast.
-Six of us had a blast aboard .
+But this year, my work decided to borrow the boss’ credit card and splurge on a day cruise to Moreton Island, off the Brisbane coast.
+Six of us had a blast aboard Dolphin Wild Cruises.

 Spend a day on Moreton Island

 The day began with us departing from Newport Marina in Scarborough, north of the city.
 From here the island is about one hour away, so you can sit back and relax for a while.
 Then it is time to hop into a sexy wetsuit and do some boom-netting.
 Word of warning — if you happened to have had a car accident a couple of months before and get stitches underneath your toe, boom-netting isn’t the best idea.
 Cue getting out of the water and finding yourself in a pool of blood.
 Luckily my scar healed back over and I didn’t need to get more stitches.
 Hooray!

 Okay, enough about me being unco.
 Next, we got to go snorkelling!
 It was an extra charge of $20 but worth it.
 There is a great array of fish calling the Tangalooma wrecks home.
 The wrecks themselves were amazing to swim above, around and through.
 The fifteen vessels that form the site were deliberately sunk to form a break wall for small boats, and a fantastic diving and snorkelling site.
 The best part of the snorkelling trip was when the instructor threw bread into the ocean for fish feeding.
 Tropical fish swimming centimetres in front of my face?
 Priceless.